SoufElhabti/thesnake/README.md

 # my snake is cul ^^
-## i will gather here all the python tools i will make
+## i will gather here all the hacky hacky  tools i will make
+some of them require having some other tools